AnnemetteBP/logit-diff-lens/README.md

 ### Differential workflow

 1. Capture base and finetuned artifacts separately.
-2. Compare them with canonical `ft - base` ordering.
+2. Compare them with the ordering you want to study, such as `ft - base`.
 3. Compute metrics such as JSD, KL, Jaccard, rank deltas, and hidden-space distances.
 4. Plot directly from the saved comparison artifact.